 Rating Not yet established Partly Established Established Exemplary Indicator No clear governance structure in place, lack of clarity around who is responsible for service performance, and quality of care.
 Partners are working together to better understand the governance arrangements under integration to better understand the accountability and responsibilities of all partners.
 Clear understanding of accountability and responsibility arrangements across statutory partners.
 Decisions about the planning and strategic commissioning of delegated health and social care functions sit with the IJB.
 Clear understanding of accountability and responsibility arrangements and arrangements are in place to ensure these are reflected in local structures.
 Decisions about the planning and strategic commissioning of delegated functions sit wholly with the IJB and it is making positive and sustainable decisions about changing the shape of care in its localities.
 The IJB takes full responsibility for all delegated functions and statutory partners are clear about their own accountabilities.
-Our Rating Evidence / Notes annual budget Budget process from 2019-20 Clear Governance St Updated Terms of Regroup, with roles refe Strong Pan-Ayrshire services, the establistic services in the stablistic service ser Budget process from Health Board bottom up approach in previous years, moved away from this with final agreed settlement for 2019-20 Clear Governance Structure of IJB and supporting sub-committees Updated Terms of Reference for key governance groups, including Performance and Audit Committee and Strategic Planning Group, with roles refocussed Strong Pan-Ayrshire relationships and partnerships established, for example lead partnership arrangements for delivering services, the established SPOG and finance leads networks and joint meetings with Chief Executives North Ayrshire HSCP report to both Council and Health Board committees and the Chief Officer and other HSCP officers atten
+Our Rating Own accountabilities.
+Evidence / Notes annual budget Budget process from 2019-20 Clear Governance St Updated Terms of Re Group, with roles refe Strong Pan-Ayrshire services, the establis North Ayrshire HSCF Health Board bottom untructure of IJB and supportered for key governocussed relationships and partnershed SPOG and finance or report to both Council p approach in previous years, porting sub-committees ance groups, including Performerships established, for example leads networks and joint meet and Health Board committees cisions in relation to service change and approved the moved away from this with final agreed settlement for nance and Audit Committee and Strategic Planning le lead partnership arrangements for delivering tings with Chief Executives and the Chief Officer and other HSCP officers attend, Strategic Plan and operational performance reports.

-Proposed improvement actions Standing orders, and key governance documents to be updated, including financial regulations, reserves policy Induction programme to be developed for IJB members Ongoing development programme for IJB members based on skills gap analysis ------------------------------------ --
+- Standing orders, and key governance documents to be updated, including financial regulations, reserves policy - Induction programme to be developed for IJB members - Ongoing development programme for IJB members based on skills gap analysis

-Rating Not yet established Partly Established Established Exemplary Indicator Accountability processes unclear, with different rules being applied across the system.
+Rating y processes across sta Not yet established Partly Established Established Exemplary Indicator Accountability processes unclear, with different rules being applied across the system.
 Accountability processes being scoped and opportunities identified for better alignment.
 Accountability processes are scoped for better alignment, with a focus on fully supporting integration and transparent public reporting.
 Fully transparent and aligned public reporting is in place across the IJB, Health Board and Local Authority.
-Our Rating Evidence / Notes Well established arrangements for reporting across statutory partners, with regular reporting to Council and Health Board Committees, attendance and contribution at workshops and regular briefings for IJB members of matters of interest in additio to frequent IJB meetings (every 6 weeks) Inclusive approach to IJB membership, meetings well attended Performance and Audit Committee (PAC) is not a public meeting and therefore papers are not available in the public domain PAC reports to the IJB and via this information is available to the public is not a public meeting and the refore papers are not available in the public domain
+Our Rating $\sqrt{}$ Evidence / Notes Well established arrangements for reporting across statutory partners, with regular reporting to Council and Health Board Committees, attendance and contribution at workshops and regular briefings for IJB members of matters of interest in addition to frequent IJB meetings (every 6 weeks) Inclusive approach to IJB membership, meetings well attended Performance and Audit Committee (PAC) is not a public meeting and therefore papers are not available in the public domain PAC reports to the IJB and via this information is available to the public Proposed improvement actions aking performance informance and Audit Com and accessible (currently integrated report reviewed